aleung27/syncs-hackathon-frontend/README.md

 - Bootstrap for some upstanding UI
 - Axios for some awesome API calls
 - Socket.IO for some nice networking
-- React Router for soem neat navigation
+- React Router for some neat navigation
 - WebRTC for some vivacious voice connection

 and more...
 Huge shout out!